kkhalis/kkhalis/README.md

 ### Hello.
 I'm Khalis. 🙋‍♂️

-I'm an aspiring data analyst and full-stack software engineer.
+I'm a data analyst and full-stack software engineer.

 Always looking at evolving and emerging technologies, and looking at how to solve problems with the correct tools.